Thanatisia/SharedSpace/Docs/Software/Open-Source-Software/projects/rclone/README.md

                             + Type: String
                 - Notes
                     + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
-            - `ls [remote-id]:{target-directory}` : List all files in the server mapped to the specified remote-id starting from 'target-directory'
+            - `move [source] [destination]` : Move files from the source to the destination path of your specification
                 - Parameters
                     - Positionals
+                        - source : Specify the source directory you wish to move
+                            + Local: /path/to/local/clone/directory
+                            - Remote Platform: [remote-id]:{target-directory}
+                                + Leave 'target-directory' empty if you wish to move everything from the root as the top-level directory (Not Recommended)
+                        - destination : Specify the target destination directory you wish to move into
+                            + Local: /path/to/local/clone/directory
+                            - Remote Platform: [remote-id]:{target-directory}
+                                + Leave 'target-directory' empty if you wish to move everything from the root as the top-level directory (Not Recommended)
+                    - Optionals
+                        - With Arguments
+                            + `--files-from [files-list]` : Move only files specified inside the provided file 'files-list' containing a list of all files to move
+                        - Flags
+            - `ls [remote-id]:{target-directory}` : List all files and directories in the server mapped to the specified remote-id starting from 'target-directory'
+                - Parameters
+                    - Positionals
-                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to mount on your local directory
+                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to list
                             + Type: String
                         - target-directory : Specify a target top-level root directory you wish to start the listing/searching from
                             + Type: String
                             - Notes
                                 + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
+                - Optionals
+                    - With Arguments
+                    - Flags
+                        + --human-readable : Print the size output as human readable format (i.e. 1024 = 1KiB)
             - `lsd [remote-id]:{target-directory}` : List all directories in the server mapped to the specified remote-id starting from 'target-directory'
                 - Parameters
                     - Positionals
-                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to mount on your local directory
+                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to list
                             + Type: String
                         - target-directory : Specify a target top-level root directory you wish to start the listing/searching from
                             + Type: String
                             - Notes
                                 + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
+            - `lsf [remote-id]:{target-directory}` : List all files in the server mapped to the specified remote-id starting from 'target-directory'
+                - Parameters
+                    - Positionals
+                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to list
+                            + Type: String
+                        - target-directory : Specify a target top-level root directory you wish to start the listing/searching from
+                            + Type: String
+                            - Notes
+                                + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
+            - `lsl [remote-id]:{target-directory}` : List all files in the server mapped to the specified remote-id starting from 'target-directory' but list only the modification time, size and path of the objects
+                - Parameters
+                    - Positionals
+                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to list
+                            + Type: String
+                        - target-directory : Specify a target top-level root directory you wish to start the listing/searching from
+                            + Type: String
+                            - Notes
+                                + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
+                - Optionals
+                    - With Arguments
+                        + `--min-size [minimum-size]` : Filter all files found to be at least more than the specified minimum-size
+                    - Flags
+                        + --human-readable : Print the size output as human readable format (i.e. 1024 = 1KiB)
+            - `size [remote-id]:{target-directory}` : Obtains and prints the total size and number of objects in the given `remote:path`
+                - Parameters
+                    - Positionals
+                        - remote-id : This remote id refers to the remote target (added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file) corresponding to a remote server profile that you wish to find the size to
+                            + Type: String
+                        - target-directory : Specify a target top-level root directory you wish to start the listing/searching from
+                            + Type: String
+                            - Notes
+                                + Leave 'target-directory' empty if you wish to copy everything from the root as the top-level directory
+                - Optionals
+                    - With Arguments
+                    - Flags
+                        + --json : Format output as JSON
             - `sync [source] [destination]` : Sync the specified source directory to the destination directory
                 - Parameters
                     - Positionals